saori-eth/hyperfy/docs/scripting/nodes/types/Prim.md

 ## Notes

-- Primitives are automatically instanced for optimal performance
 - All primitives of the same type share geometry and render together efficiently
 - For physics collision, primitives work best with `box` and `sphere` shapes.
 Other shapes may require custom collider geometry or approximations